If your relationship is stuck in frustrating patterns, and you want to get back on track,

 Couples counseling could help you get there.

 My focus is couples and my training and commitment is to couples work.
-There is a ripple effect: by strengthening the couple, you strengthen all parts of your life from your family to your work to your friendships to how you feel about yourself.
+There is a ripple effect: by strengthening the couple, you strengthen all parts of your life--from your family to your work to your friendships to how you feel about yourself.

-This is the best work we can do on
+Relationship is the best work we can do on

 this planet.
 Everything else springs from that fierce connection.